hayatkhan8660-maker/Fire_Seg_Dataset/README.md

 | UNet+MobileNetV1 | 88.29 | 71.05 | 63.56| 80.15 |
 | Proposed | 89.54 | 74.27 | 67.39 | 82.64|

+COMPARATIVE RESULTS OF OUR METHOD AND OTHER STATE-
 ## Obtained Visual Results from Conducted Experiments
 Following are the visual results obtained by our proposed fire segmentation method from different experimental setups.